-You are strongly recommended to have an application checked by an experienced volunteer or by BHS staff to ensure that it is fully compliant to avoid wasting your time (or the authority's) with a poor application.
-Any application should be as good as it can be because if it is refused by the authority, new evidence will have to be found for the application to be re-submitted.
-It is much better to ensure that an application is adequate before submitting it.
+We recommend that you have an application checked by an experienced volunteer or by BHS staff to ensure that it is fully compliant, to avoid wasting your time (or the authority's).
+Any application should be as good as it can be because, if it is refused by the authority, new evidence will have to be found for the application to be re-submitted.
+It is best to ensure that an application is adequate before submitting it.

-It is best to submit your application in your own name so that you can appeal if the application is not determined within a year and you are kept informed.
+If you submit your application in your own name, you can appeal if the application is not determined within a year, and you are kept informed.
 An authority, if it already has evidence of a route, and is given a sparse application, may decide to take a case forward itself, rather than in the applicant's name.
 However, in such a scenario, if the case should be rejected by the officer or committee with delegated decision-making power, the applicant would not be able to appeal to the Secretary of State without additional evidence.